AliOsm/arabic-timeago-example/README.md

 # arabic-timeago-example
-arabic-timeago مثال لكيفية إستخدام إضافة
+An example of how to use arabic-timeago